DatapackDoctor/Inside-Out-Block/README.md

 # Inside-Out-Block
-This is a resource pack for minecraft.
+This is a resource pack for Minecraft.
 Put it in the resourcepack folder.